Last Update: 5/17/20

 Some slip and fall cases can be complicated.
 Being able to prove a condition was foreseeable, with competent admissible evidence, is, in some instances, an art form.
 Florida statute 768.0755 may seem like a straight forward law, but it has been the subject of many appellate court decisions.

-A good piece of advice if you have been injured in a slip and fall and are facing a motion for summary judgment is to speak with an experienced personal injury trial lawyer before the hearing to learn about some of the issues that can arise during one of these hearings.
+A good piece of advice if you are facing a motion for summary judgment is to speak with an experienced personal injury lawyer to learn about some of the issues related to these hearings, including what information should be included in the witness affidavit(s).
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation to answer your questions.

 - What is the best accident claim advice that I can share?